tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step1_openapi_object.md

 Until you add more information in here, you'll see error messages and notes such as "No operations defined in spec!"
 That's okay &mdash; in the next step, you'll start seeing more info.

-3.0 was released on 2017-07-26, and 3.0.2 was released on 10-08-2018 (see the [Version History](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#appendix-a-revision-history)).
+3.0 was released on 2017-07-26, and 3.0.2 was released on 10-08-2018 (see [Version History](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#appendix-a-revision-history)).
 Much of the information and examples online, as well as supporting tools, often focus only on 2.0.
 Even if you're locked into publishing in a 2.0 tool or platform, you can code the spec in 3.0 and then use a tool such as [APIMATIC Transformer](https://apimatic.io/transformer) to convert the 3.0 spec to 2.0.
 You can also convert a spec from 2.0 to 3.0.

 ## Appearance in Swagger UI